MercierLucas/TriplifierJS/README.md

 # TriplifierJS

 ## Description
-Triplifier is a tool for semantic web.
+[TriplifierJS](https://mercierlucas.github.io/TriplifierJS/) is a tool for semantic web.
 It is used to convert CSV to triplets that can be used in triple store as Jena Fuseki and so on.

 This was a school project so I probably won't update this often, but feel free to use it and contact me if you have any suggestion for improving it.